Mariac7185/github-tutorial/README.md

      $ git config --config --global user.email "Your EMAIL ADRESS"
 ```
 #### The next steps would be confirming with Github if you would be using **HTTPS** or **SSH**

-HTTPS: Hypertext Transfer Protocol Secure
+_HTTPS: Hypertext Transfer Protocol Secure_

+* Would require to ype youyr email and your password everytime you log on to github.

-SSH: Secure Shell
+_SSH: Secure Shell_

   * Provides a secure network in which requires a long password

 ---

 ## Repository Setup

+ ###** Steps for creating a new Repository **

 ---